 They know the story

-A same story can be told in different ways to different audiences.
-It is like explaining a same concept to different sets of audience – fresher, experienced and let say top management.
+Telling the same story in different ways to different audiences is like explaining same concept to different sets of audience – freshers and experienced.
 Only if a teller knows the story so well can they explain it in the right way.

 Bring out the Emotion